Johan Cruyff: Brief retirement and spells in the United States

-Cruyff briefly retired in 1978.
-But after losing most of his money in a series of poor investments, including a pig farm, that were counseled by a scam artist, Cruyff and his family moved to the United States.
-As he recalled, "I had lost millions in pig-farming and that was the reason I decided to become a footballer again."
-Cruyff insisted that his decision to resume his playing career in the United States was pivotal in his career.
-"It was wrong, a mistake, to quit playing at 31 with the unique talent I possessed", and adding that "Starting from zero in America, many miles away from my past, was one of the best decisions I made.
+Cruyff and his family moved to the United States.
+Cruyff insisted that his decision to resume his playing career in the United States was pivotal in his career, stating, "It was wrong, a mistake, to quit playing at 31 with the unique talent I possessed", and adding, "Starting from zero in America, many miles away from my past, was one of the best decisions I made.
 There I learned how to develop my uncontrolled ambitions, to think as a coach and about sponsorship."

 In May 1979, Cruyff signed a lucrative deal with the Los Angeles Aztecs of the North American Soccer League (NASL).
 He had previously been rumoured to be joining the New York Cosmos, but the deal did not materialise; he played a few exhibition games for the Cosmos.
 He stayed at the Aztecs for only one season, and was voted NASL Player of the Year.
-After considering an offer to join Dumbarton in Scotland, In February 1980, he moved to play for the Washington Diplomats.
+After considering an offer to join Dumbarton in Scotland, in February 1980, he moved to play for the Washington Diplomats.
+The Cruyffs settled in at Tracy Place, an area with various representative embassies and mansions of politicians, where they formed friendships with diplomats, politicians, and executives.
 He played the whole 1980 campaign for the Diplomats, even as the team was facing dire financial trouble.
-In May 1981, Cruyff played as a guest player for Milan in a tournament, but was injured.
-As a result, he missed the beginning of the 1981 NASL season, which ultimately led to Cruyff choosing to leave the team.
-Cruyff also loathed playing on artificial surfaces, which were common in the NASL at the time.
+At the Diplomats, Cruyff had to fight for his position on the team; he initially clashed with teammates and coach because he skipped team evenings (due to his wife) and smoked in the shower.
+The team was also accustomed to a completely different style of play than what Cruyff wanted to teach them – the Diplomats played deliberately physical and used to play kick and rush with long, wide passes, as was done on the British Isles.

+The frustrated Cruyff soon voiced his complaints about coach and teammates to journalists.
+However, on the field, he immediately made a difference in class.
+At the Washington Diplomats, he also became familiar with and appreciative of the US-typical sports marketing.
+He began, at a local TV station, to advertise football.
+This brought him into contact with Eunice Kennedy Shriver, a member of the Kennedy clan, who had dedicated herself years ago as an activist for the work for people with disabilities and had founded the Special Olympics in 1968; at her request, Cruyff became an ambassador for the Special Olympics; after this experience, Cruyff began to advocate for disadvantaged children.
+Since the Diplomats had meanwhile declared bankruptcy, Cruyff's time in the USA ended abruptly.
+Looking back on his years in the US, he later said that this phase had given him back the joy in football that he had temporarily lost.